Read Zines & Indie Comics

 # Make and Trade Zines

-For the past few years, the Library has also partnered with Duval Comic and Zine (DCAZ) Fest to host an annual celebration of independent publishing and DIY media right here in the heart of downtown Jax.
+For the past several years, the Library has also partnered with Duval Comic and Zine (DCAZ) Fest to host an annual celebration of independent publishing and DIY media right here in the heart of downtown Jax.
 We also host monthly a Zinester Meetup from 6:30 to 8:30 p.m. on the first Wednesday of every month (during Art Walk) at the Main Library and a Zine Collab Drop-In with the Ex Libris Zine Guild from 6 to 8 p.m. on Mondays at Murray Hill Branch Library.
 If you would like to participate in a Zine Swap, be sure to bring a copy of one of your original zines for trading.

 Annual Zine and Indie Comics Event